Billy Swan

 William Lance Swan (born May 12, 1942) is an American country singer-songwriter, best known for his 1974 single "I Can Help".

-Biography
+Background

-Swan was born in Cape Girardeau, Missouri, United States.
+Swan was born in Cape Girardeau, Missouri southeast of St. Louis on the Mississippi River.
 As a child, he learned drums, piano and guitar, and began writing songs.
-His first big break was in 1962 when Clyde McPhatter recorded "Lover Please", a song written by Swan when he was in a local band called Mirt Mirly & the Rhythm Steppers, who had first recorded the song on Bill Black's Louis label.
+His first big break was in 1962 when Clyde McPhatter recorded "Lover Please", a song Swan wrote when he was in a local band, Mirt Mirly & the Rhythm Steppers, who had first recorded the song on Bill Black's Louis label.
 McPhatter's version quickly became a No. 7 pop hit.